 Haemnet supports a vibrant and interactive community of nurses, physiotherapists and allied health care professionals sharing knowledge, experiences and engaging in research that enables people affected by bleeding disorders to live well.

-The outputs and outcomes of our projects are shared with practitioners through the web site and through The Journal of Haemophilia Practice (www.haemjournal.com).
-Haemnet launched this open-access, online journal for haemophilia care professionals in 2014.
+The outputs and outcomes of our projects are shared with practitioners on the Haemnet website and through The Journal of Haemophilia Practice.
+Haemnet launched this open-access, online journal for haemophilia care professionals in 2014, and has published over 100 articles in this time.

 The journal is currently supported by charitable donations from Sobi, CSL Behring, Octapharma, Pfizer, Novo Nordisk and Grifols.

-The charity is overseen by the Board of Trustees – Kate Khair, Debra Pollard, Susan Hook, Paul McLaughlin and Cathy Harrison.
+The charity is overseen by the Board of Trustees.